zaaarf/lillero-processor/README.md

 ### Implicit inheritance
 Sometimes, a method or field will be *implicitly inherited*: declared in a superclass, but not overridden in the target class.
-Instructions like `GETFIELD` and the various `INVOKE`, however, *want* to treat it as if it was a member of the local class rather than the parent.

-You can obtain a proxy for that use by setting `inherited` to `true` within the `@Find` annotation.
+By default, the processor will include these for the purpose of building a proxy with `@Find`.
+You can disable this by setting `inherited` to `false` within the `@Find` annotation.

 ### Hybrid setups
 Sometimes, you may want to manually write IInjectors yourself in a project which also uses the processor.
 In these